Workflows

 settings

-The settings section specifies the settings that are valid for the entire workflow, for example:
+The settings section specifies the settings that are valid for the entire workflow:

 workflows: